flecsi/flecsi/doc/sphinx/src/tutorial/flaxpy.rst

 At this point we have what is effectively a distributed 1-D vector data type that is templated over the element type.
-The next step is to indicate the desired element type.
-In FleCSI, each element comprises one or more *fields*.
+The next step is to specify the element type.
+In FleCSI, each element of a data structure comprises one or more *fields*.
 One can think of fields as named columns in a tabular representation of data.
 FLAXPY adds two fields of type ``double``: ``x_field`` and ``y_field``.
 These are added outside of the ``flaxpy`` namespace, in an anonymous namespace.
 ``flaxpy.cc`` uses this anonymous namespace to indicate that its contents are meaningful only locally and not needed by the rest of the application.

 .. literalinclude:: ../../../../tutorial/standalone/flaxpy/flaxpy.cc
    :language: cpp
-   :lines: 96-98
+   :lines: 89-90,96-98

 ``one_field`` is defined in the above to save typing, both here and in task definitions (see `Tasks`_ below).